Day Camp/Twilight Camp/STEM Camp

 - Register online though our Tentaroo System!
 You will have to create a username and password if you don't already have one.

 - Follow the step-by-step registeration.
 You can register your Scout, Non Scout, Adult Volunteers, and also order extra T-Shirts all at the same time.

 - Check out once you're done to summit your registration.
 You are not registered until you check out.

 - If you have any registration questions please call the Jefferson Service Center and ask for Heather Sisk in the Camping Department 706-693-2446

 Camps have limited space and fill quickly.
 Camp is open to all boys and girls regardless of race, creed, color, or national origin.
-No Scout will be denied the opportunity to attend Camp because of a physical or mental disability as long as his doctor has given him permission to attend.
+No Scout will be denied the opportunity to attend Camp because of a physical or mental disability as long as his/her doctor has given him/her permission to attend.
 Your Camp Director must know about any special requirements before camp starts so that the staff can be prepared to provide the best possible experience.

 WHAT SHOULD I BRING TO CAMP?